The index of G-transversally elliptic families I: Kasparov's intersection product of the index class with an elliptic operator on the base

-In this section, we compute the Kasparov product of a family of $G$-transversally elliptic operators with an elliptic operator on the base $B$.
-We begin by recalling some definitions and results of \cite{hilsum1987morphismes}. \\
+In the present section, we insist that $B$ is a manifold.
+This was not rigorously needed in the previous sections.
+We compute now the Kasparov product of the index class of family of $G$-transversally elliptic operators with the $\k$-homology class of an elliptic operator on the base $B$.
+We begin by recalling some definitions and results from \cite{hilsum1987morphismes}. \\

-Let $T \rightarrow M$ be a real vector bundle of dimension $n'$.
-Let $m\in \mathbb{R}$.
-Let $a$ be a smooth complex function on the total space $T$.
-Then the following conditions are equivalent: